-We have agreed to pay the placement agent a total cash fee equal to 7% of the gross proceeds of this offering.
-In addition to the placement agent's fees, we have agreed to pay the placement agent an expense allowance of \$75,000, to reimburse the placement agent for fees and expenses of its legal counsel and its other out of pocket expenses, subject to increase only with our prior approval.
+We have agreed to pay the placement agent a cash fee equal to 7% of the gross proceeds of this offering.
+In addition, we have agreed to reimburse the placement agent for fees and expenses of its legal counsel and other out of pocket expenses in the amount of \$75,000.
 See "Plan of Distribution."

-The placement agent delivered the securities to the purchasers on or about February 9, 2018.
+The placement agent delivered the securities to the purchasers on or about , 2018

-Roth Capital Partners The date of this prospectus is April , 2018
+Roth Capital Partners

+The date of this prospectus is , 2